wavim/hilbert-sort/README.md

 Space complexity of the algorithms is expected to be high, as recursion is heavily used.

 Overall performance should be pretty good, as a toy.
 But since $n$ scales with $(s + 1)^n$, where $s$ is side length of hypercube and $n$ is hypercube's dimension.
 This might get extremely computational and memory demanding as $s$ scales.
+(Adopt Skilling's algorithm for practical or general usages, which only involves cheap bit-wise operations and can also work in N-dimensions)

 > Here the complexities are estimated assuming uniform distribution of points in the hypercube (spacing 1),
 > so performance shall not be a problem in most cases.